gf777/mitoVGP/README.md

 <b>Content Description:</b>

-- canu-1.8.Linux-amd64.tar.xz - the popular long read assembler used in the pipeline
+- canu-1.8.Linux-amd64.tar.xz - the popular long read assembler employed in the pipeline

 - mitoVGP_conda_env.yml - conda environment containing all software required to run the pipeline on Linux